 - Continue to lay down fresh bedding so the depth always remains at least 6 inches

-- Repeat, repeat, repeat
+- Repeat, repeat, and repeat

-Leaves were also pilfered from all over the neighborhood from unsuspecting neighbors (how nice of them to bag them up and leave them by the side of the road for us!)
+We used all of the dry leaves raked from our yard in autumn.
+We also took bags of leaves from all over the neighborhood from unsuspecting neighbors (how nice of them to bag them up and leave them by the side of the road for us!)

 - Raking leaves is good exercise

 - Creating quality compost is fast and easy

 - You don’t have to clean the coop every week

 - The litter absorbs most of the smell from chicken waste

 - Scratching through the litter alleviates boredom for the chickens

 - The litter provides insulation of the floor during cold weather